 Children are encouraged to spend time outdoors and play team sports. (photo: M. Dámaso)

-SOS Children's Village Los Jardines del Norte began its work in 1981, making it our first programme in the Dominican Republic.
+SOS Children's Village Santo Domingo-Los Jardines (previously known as SOS Children’s Village Los Jardines del Norte) began its work in 1981, making it our first programme in the Dominican Republic.
 For children from the region who are no longer able to live with their parents, 16 SOS families can provide a loving home for up to 160 children.
 In each family, they live with their brothers and sisters and are affectionately cared for by their SOS mother.

 When young people feel ready to move out of the SOS home in order to pursue further education or vocational training, the SOS Youth Programme makes shared accommodation available to them in Santo Domingo.
 In a safe environment and with the support of qualified counsellors, the young people can plan their future here, increasingly take on responsibility and prepare for independent adult life.